onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 When generated tests are ready to replace manually-written tests, there will certainly be new opportunities that can be hard to imagine now.

 ---
 # The deployment Gap

 Although there were many other exciting advances in the 1990s, let us skip ahead.

-Earlier we saw the “Execution gap” between design and execution of a running program.
+Earlier we saw the “execution gap” between design and execution of a running program.
-The deployment gap concerns the gap between having a running and validated system and deploying it with end users.
+The *deployment gap* concerns the gap between having a running and validated system and deploying it with end users.
-Until the introduction of DevOps, this could be a slow and painful manual process.
+Until the introduction of [DevOps](https://en.wikipedia.org/wiki/DevOps), this could be a slow and painful manual process.

 ## Closing the deployment gap

-Although [DevOps](https://en.wikipedia.org/wiki/DevOps) clearly served to automate and close the gap between development and deployment, what is interesting is the new opportunities it created.
+Although DevOps clearly served to automate and close the gap between development and deployment, what is interesting is the new opportunities it created.

 [![Wardley map: closing the deployment gap](/assets/images/bat50/devOpsMap.png)](/assets/images/bat50/devOpsMap.png)